TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ApplyingCorePatches/Index.rst

 .. note::
    Changes to the patch file after the patch was applied successfully will not be automatically applied.
-In that case delete the installed sources then execute :bash:`composer install` once more.
+In that case delete the installed sources and execute :bash:`composer install` once more.

 If applying the patch fails you will often get a cryptic error message like: